Rbenney15/coding-quiz/README.md

 ## Descripton
-* This is a coding quiz to test basic coding knowledge.
+* This is a coding quiz to test basic JavaScript knowledge.

 ## Instructions
 Click "Start Quiz"